 - All fields valid (upload mode).
 See the column labeled “Status”.
 Checks returning “Valid” will be green; Checks returning “info” are blue.

 - Report showing warns (upload mode).
 See the column labeled “Status”.
 Checks returning “warn” will be orange.

-- Report showing errors (eval mode; link will expire in ~Sept 2018) Checks returning “error” will be red.
+- Report showing errors (eval mode).
+Checks returning “error” will be red.